Kyle Lowry NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Kyle Lowry included, will play at 8:30 PM on Friday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Miami Heat, Kyle Lowry included, take the court versus the Denver Nuggets at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-We're going to break down Lowry's prop bets, using stats and trends to help you make good predictions.
+If you'd like to make predictions on Lowry's performance, we dive into his available prop bets, using stats and trends, below.

 Kyle Lowry Prop Bets vs. the Nuggets